dockstore/dockstore/dockstore-webservice/src/main/resources/openapi3/readme.md

-These is the natively generated openapi3 descriptions.
+This is the natively generated (from annotations) openapi3 descriptions.